sanity-io/sanitype/README.md

 ### Extensible

 Create base types that can be extended in different contexts.
-For example: share the schema for user submitted data between your frontend and your Studio.
+For example: share the schema for user submitted content between your frontend and your Studio.

 ### End to end type safety with runtime validation

-You can use sanitype definitions to validate JSON data coming from the Sanity API or any other external data source.
+You can use sanitype definitions to validate JSON content coming from the Sanity API or any other external content source.

 ### Composable